Understanding the Problem

 When reading a problem, you'll often see the terms must/will, may, and may not.
 These small words are key to solving the Problem!
 Have your team read the long-term problem and highlight each time these words appear.

-Solution: Your solution cannot contain any electrical power or your team will receive zero points for that scoring element or a Spirit of the Problem penalty if it is not a specifically scored item.
+Solution: The solution cannot contain any electrical power or your team will receive zero points for that scoring element or a Spirit of the Problem penalty if it is not a specifically scored item.

 Reading the Problem - Odyssey Vocabulary